paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-084-department-of-energy.md

 William J. Clinton.

 #### Extension of Term of Advisory Board on Radiation and Worker Health
 Term of Advisory Board on Radiation and Worker Health extended until Sept.
-30, 2021, by Ex.
+30, 2023, by Ex.
 Ord.
+No. 14048, Sept.
+30, 2021, 86 F.R.
+55465, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

+Previous extensions of term of Advisory Board on Radiation and Worker Health were contained in the following prior Executive Orders:

+Ex.
+Ord.
 No. 13889, Sept.
 27, 2019, 84 F.R.
-52743, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

-Previous extensions of term of Advisory Board on Radiation and Worker Health were contained in the following prior Executive Orders:
+52743, extended term until Sept.
+30, 2021.

 Ex.
 Ord.
 No. 13811, Sept.
 29, 2017, 82 F.R.
 46363, extended term until Sept.
 30, 2019.